 If you're one of Virginia's eight and a half million residents, you have the benefit of thousands of general and specialty dental practices.
 Virginians receive their dental coverage from a variety of sources ranging from privately purchased plans to employer plans to government insurance in the form of Medicaid or Medicare.
 This article reviews DentalInsurance.com's latest research on the Virginia dental insurance market, including information on:

-At the other end of the price range, the most expensive option within the reviewed plans was Classic 2000 + VSP Premium from Nationwide.
-This was the only indemnity plan among the plans in the study.
+At the other end of the price range, the most expensive option among the reviewed plans was Classic 2000 + VSP Premium from Nationwide.
+This was the only indemnity plan among the two dozen plans in the study.
 An indemnity plan does not restrict its enrollees to a dental network.
 This specific indemnity plan also adds vision benefits alongside its dental benefits.
 This plan cost $90.06 a month for the applicant details we provided.

 Neither dental HMO plans nor dental discount programs had a maximum spending limit on spending for dental care.